traghav/ripe/README.md

 #Ripe
-Solutions to varied problems found on the web.
+Solutions to varied problems found here and there.

 ###Bouncy Problem